kubeovn/kube-ovn/docs/install.md

 - Controller and CNI plugins that integrate OVN with Kubernetes

 ## Prerequest
-- Kubernetes >= 1.11
+- Kubernetes >= 1.11, version 1.16 and later is recommended
 - Docker >= 1.12.6
-- OS: CentOS 7.5/7.6/7.7, Ubuntu 16.04/18.04
+- OS: CentOS 7/8, Ubuntu 16.04/18.04
+- Other Linux distributions with geneve and openvswitch module installed.
+You can use commands  `modinfo geneve` and `modinfo openvswitch` to verify
 - Kernel boot with `ipv6.disable=0`
-- Kube-proxy to provide service discovery for kube-ovn to connect to apiserver
+- Kube-proxy *MUST* be ready so that Kube-OVN can connect to apiserver

 *NOTE*
-1. Ubuntu 16.04 users should build the related ovs-2.11.1 kernel module to replace the kernel built-in module
+1. Users using Ubuntu 16.04 should build the OVS kernel module and replace the built-in one to avoid kernel NAT issues.
 2. CentOS users should make sure kernel version is greater than 3.10.0-898 to avoid a kernel conntrack bug, see [here](https://bugs.launchpad.net/neutron/+bug/1776778)
 3. Kernel must boot with ipv6 enabled, otherwise geneve tunnel will not be established due to a kernel bug, see [here](https://bugs.launchpad.net/ubuntu/+source/linux/+bug/1794232)